felixaschultz/felixaschultz/README.md

 - [Bicycle Ferry](https://www.bicycleferry.com) - A ferry that takes you and your bike across the Flensburger Fjord
 - [Felix Schultz](https://www.felix-schultz.net) - My personal portfolio
-- [Cookie Consent Banner](https://github.com/felixaschultz/intastellar-gdpr-cookiebanner) - A simple cookie consent banner
+- [Cookie Consent Banner](https://github.com/felixaschultz/intastellar-gdpr-cookiebanner) - A simple cookie consent banner.
 - [Devhelp.dk](https://github.com/felixaschultz/devhelp.dk) - A website for developers to help each other out and share knowledge.
+- [Sign in with Intastellar](https://developers.intastellarsolutions.com/identity/sign-in/web/docs/js-docs) - Authentication Service (Frontend) for Intastellar Accounts.

 ---